XereoNet/SbPanel/README.md

 We encourage any developer to help us out with issues and pull requests.

 If you want to learn more about SpaceBukkit, head over to the [website](http://spacebukkit.xereo.net).

+## Main Goals with this repo

+	* Speed up pageload and dataload
+		* By moving most of the "setup" load to login
+		* By using better api methods
+		* By cleaning up most internal methods
+	* Rewrite the login process
+	* Fix Sqlite